nuxt-content-assets

 How it works

-When Nuxt builds, the module scans all content sources for assets, copies them to an accessible public assets folder, and indexes path and image metadata.
+When Nuxt builds, the module scans all content sources for assets, copies them to a temporary layer folder (nuxt_modules/nuxt-content-assets/cache), and indexes path and image metadata.

-After Nuxt Content has run, the parsed content is traversed, and both element attributes and frontmatter properties are checked to see if they resolve to the indexed asset paths.
+After Nuxt Content has run, the parsed content (.nuxt/content-cache) is traversed, and both element attributes and frontmatter properties are checked to see if they resolve to the previously-indexed asset paths.

-If they do, then the attribute or property is rewritten with the absolute path.
+If they do, then the attribute or property in Nuxt Content's cache is rewritten with the absolute path.
 If the asset is an image, then the element or metadata is optionally updated with size attributes or a query string.

 Finally, Nitro serves the site, and any requests made to the transformed asset paths should be picked up and the copied asset served by the browser.

-In development, file watching propagates asset changes to the public folder, updates related cached content, and notifies the browser via web sockets to refresh any loaded images.
+In development, a watch process propagates asset changes to the cache, updates the asset index, and notifies the browser via web sockets to refresh any loaded images.

 Development

-Should you wish to develop the project, the scripts are:
+Should you wish to develop the project, you'll work with the following entities:

 # install dependencies